open-draft/reach-schema/README.md

     "pointer": ["billingData", "address"],
     "status": "invalid",
     "value": "Invalid address"
+  },
+  {
+    "pointer": ["billingData", "firstName"],
+    "status": "invalid",
+    "value": "J"
   }
 ]
 ```

-> Note that `firstName` and `billingAddress.firstName` are missing in the actual data, but that produces no errors, because both properties are optional.
+> Note that root-level `firstName` property is missing in the actual data, but that is not considered invalid, as the property is marked as `optional`.